xplshn/eden-nightly/README.md

 AppImages built using [**Sharun**](https://github.com/VHSgunzo/sharun) are bundled with **Mesa drivers** to ensure maximum compatibility — similar to Eden’s official releases and may include the latest fixes for certain games (though untested).

+A newly added **AppBundle** version, built with [**pelf**](https://github.com/xplshn/pelf), serves as an alternative to AppImage.
+It's a lightweight format written in Go and intended for broader Linux compatibility.

-A **Light version** is also available, built with **linuxdeploy**.
+A **Light version** Appimage is also available, built with **linuxdeploy**.
 It does **not** include Mesa drivers, resulting in a more lightweight build that relies on the system’s native graphics drivers — similar to many other emulators.

 > ⚠️ The `aarch64` build is based on a workaround change and is intended for testing purposes only.
 >
 > If you encounter any problems, you're welcome to open an issue.